 When making these cinnamon sugar-topped delights for the first time, the dough may seem dry.
 Lisa had mentioned this, and I noticed it the first time I made the the recipe.

-When making these for the first time, I thought the dough seemed very dry, and Lisa warned me of this.
 Knowing my friend would not steer me wrong, I forged ahead.
 Indeed, the dough comes together easily with the help of your hands.
-After you turn it out of the bowl, simply mound it together and press into the loaf shape.
-After baking, proceed to make a cup of your favorite hot beverage, dunk, and enjoy!
+Once combined, you simply turn the dough out of the bowl and press it into two loaves.

 - 2 teaspoons baking powder

 - 1 teaspoon cinnamon